servo/book/src/building/building-offline.md

 ```

 In cases where this is difficult, you can also build Servo using `cargo`, in which case any recent Python version (>= 3.11) should be sufficient (but this is not tested in CI).
-Note that `./mach build` will enable the `media-gstreamer` feature by default - When using `cargo` you need to enable this feature manually, and set any gstreamer-related environment variables as well.
+Note that `./mach build` will enable the `media-gstreamer` feature by default - when using `cargo` you need to enable this feature manually, and set any gstreamer-related environment variables as well.
 The required environment variables for the gstreamer feature are not documented here, but documentation improvements based on our `./mach build` code are welcome.

 ```shell